This is part two of our Backing Up Your Data series, read part one here – choosing a storage medium.

 The path you choose will depend on your chosen medium, your budget, the amount of important data, and how you plan to use your backup should the need ever arise.

-Different operating systems use different backup methods, so here we will go over methods for both Windows and Mac.
+Different operating systems use different backup methods, so here we will go over native methods for both Windows and Mac.

 The most comprehensive backup method is a system image, and this can be done on all Windows and Mac computers.